rsnakamura/iperflexer/iperflexer/sumparser.rst

 When the `SumParser` matches a line that has an interval larger than what it is set to accept then it will set its ``last_line_bandwidth`` attribute to it, so once the whole iperf output has been consumed that attribute will have the final bandwidth value that iperf calculated for the entire session, assuming that the output is complete and this was the last line.
 If the line is missing it should be None.

-Based on some empirical checking and some threads on the iperf discussion boards it looks like this is the most accurate value if there is a discrepancy between it and the added interval sums.
+From what I can tell it looks like this is the most accurate value not the added interval sums.

 A Comparison to the Sums
 ~~~~~~~~~~~~~~~~~~~~~~~~